 This post may contain affiliate links.
 Read the full disclosure

 Some destinations make you feel like you are walking into your very own fairytale and few places make you feel that way more than Neuschwanstein Castle.
-This guide will help you plan your visit to Schloss Neuschwanstein, with everything you need to know before you go.
+This guide will help you plan your visit to Schloss Neuschwanstein, with everything you need to know before you visit the most famous castle in Germany.

 The castle construction began in 1869, but due to Ludwig’s untimely death in 1886, it was never completed in his lifetime.